-The Odeon of Lyon is the smaller of two Ancient Roman theatres built in what was then the Roman city of Lugdunum.
+The Odeon of Lyon is the smaller of 2 ancient theatres built in what was the Roman city of Lugdunum in today’s France.

-It is unclear as to when exactly the Odeon of Lyon was constructed, some dating it back to the mid-first or second century AD.
+It is unclear as to when exactly the Odeon of Lyon was constructed, some dating it back to the mid-1st or 2nd century AD.
 Nevertheless, the beautifully restored 3,000-seater Odeon of Lyon, which once played host to grand musical and theatrical performances, is well worth seeing alongside its larger counterpart, the Grand Roman Theatre of Lyon.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.